usarscotus/legal-directory/frcmp/rule_5.md

 (i) the appearance can occur more promptly there; or

-(ii) the offense was allegedly committed there and the initial appearance will occur on the day of arrest.
+&nbsp;&nbsp;(ii) the offense was allegedly committed there and the initial appearance will occur on the day of arrest.

 &nbsp;&nbsp;(3) Procedures in a District Other Than Where the Offense Was Allegedly Committed.
 If the initial appearance occurs in a district other than where the offense was allegedly committed, the following procedures apply: